caproto/caproto/doc/source/basics.rst

             commands.append(command)
         return commands

+We initialize the circuit by specifying our protcol version.

 .. ipython:: python

     send(caproto.VersionRequest(priority=0, version=13))
     recv()

+Optionally provide the host name, and "client" name, which the server may use to determine our read/write permissions on channels.
+(There is no authentication in Channel Access: security has to be provided at the network level.)

+.. ipython:: python

     send(caproto.HostNameRequest('localhost'))
     send(caproto.ClientNameRequest('user'))

+Finally, create the channel.

+.. ipython:: python

-    cid = 1  # a client-specific unique ID for this Channel send(caproto.CreateChanRequest(name=name, cid=cid, version=13))
+    cid = 1  # a client-specified unique ID for this Channel send(caproto.CreateChanRequest(name=name, cid=cid, version=13))
     access_response, create_chan_response = recv()
     access_response, create_chan_response